systemd-cryptenroll(1) — Linux manual page

 --tpm2-signature=PATH

 Configures a TPM2 signed PCR policy to bind encryption to.
+The

-RSA public key, to bind the encryption to.
+public key, to bind the encryption to.
 If this is not

 specified explicitly, but a file tpm2-pcr-public-key.pem

-exists in one of the directories /etc/systemd/,
+exists in one of the directories /etc/systemd/, /run/systemd/,

-/run/systemd/, /usr/lib/systemd/ (searched in this order), it
+/usr/lib/systemd/ (searched in this order), it is

-is automatically used.
-The --tpm2-public-key-pcrs= option
+automatically used.
+The --tpm2-public-key-pcrs= option takes a

-takes a list of TPM2 PCR indexes to bind to (same syntax as
+list of TPM2 PCR indexes to bind to (same syntax as

 --tpm2-pcrs= described above).
-If not specified defaults to
+If not specified, defaults to

-11 (i.e. this binds the policy to any unified kernel image
+11 (i.e. this binds the policy to any unified kernel image for

-for which a PCR signature can be provided).
+which a PCR signature can be provided).

 Note the difference between --tpm2-pcrs= and